MicrosoftDocs/customer-insights/ci-docs/audience-insights/customer-profiles.md

 # Customer profiles

 The **Customers** page shows a combined view of your unified customer profiles.
 The customer profiles are available once you [created the unified Customer entity](data-unification.md).
-The page lets you search for customers and define the index for said search.
+The page lets you search for customers and define the index for that search.

-Customers can be individuals or organizations (preview).
+Customers can be individuals or organizations.
 Each customer profile is represented by a tile.
-Use the pagination controls to see additional records.
-The card displays the _Customer_ fields defined in the search & filter index.
-Select a tile to see data for that specific customer displayed in a dedicated page called [Customer details page](customer-profiles.md#Customer-details-page).
+Use the pagination controls to get more records.
+The card displays fields from the *Customer* entity as defined in the search & filter index.
+Select a tile to see data for the selected customer in a dedicated page called [Customer details page](customer-profiles.md#customer-details-page).

 > [!div class="mx-imgBorder"]
 > ![Customers page with search results](media/customers-page-result-tiles-B2C.png "Customers page showing result tiles")